Laugh A Lot

 2. Step into the future and look back

-If you find it difficult to step out of your internal time zone, think about how you’d like your children to react if the same thing happened to them.
+Or ask how you’d like your children to react if the same thing happened to them.
 That immediately gives you a twenty-year time horizon from which to view the situation more objectively.
 If you’d like your children to feel stressed about it, by all means go ahead and get stressed up yourself.
 But if you wish your children would know that it really isn’t that big a deal, then shrug it off yourself.
 Your children will handle their lives much the same way as they see you handle yours.
-Surely that is enough reason to choose laughter over tears.
+Give them laughter instead of tears.

 3. Rejoice with others

 It takes a big person to truly celebrate another person’s success, especially if that achievement is something you want for yourself.
-You can do this only when you have mastered your ego, instead of vice versa.
+You can do this only when you have mastered your ego.
 When you are genuinely happy for another, you have transcended “I” and become part of “we”.
 You understand that at some level we are all one, and another person’s success and joy are yours as well.

 Find things to celebrate.
 Make a poster signed by the whole family congratulating your child for completing his first term at school.
 Take your spouse out for dinner when you have a good day at work.
 Drink a bottle of wine with friends because you’re all still alive and together.
 Play your favourite music loudly and dance along in your living room, because you have legs and you can.